joeynaor/jfrog-flux-test/README.md

 ## Disclaimer
 Flux CD is not officially supported by JFrog, this repository is for research purposes only.

+Do not use the dummy master and join keys from this project in your environments.

 ## Intro
 Our goal is to be able to deploy and manage JFrog products such as Artifactory and Xray through Flux CD, which is a GitOps tool.
 In this test, we will attempt to perform the following using Flux CD:
 1. Install Artifactory HA and Xray with custom values